-(Send a pulse [press any key] to wake up, take 1 sample, store data in memory, and go to sleep.)
+(Send a pulse [press any key] to wake up, run pump for 1.0 second, take 1 sample, store data in memory, go to sleep.)
 (Repeat this process at periodic intervals as desired.)

 When ready to upload all data to computer, wake up all MicroCATs, disable serial line sync, upload data, and power down: